 - 1. All homework/writing assignments will be submitted as electronic copies to Canvas in a Word format (no other format will be accepted, unless otherwise stated).
-All homework assignments must be submitted on time to be eligible for full credit. - 2.
+All homework assignments must be submitted on time to be eligible for full credit.
+See lab schedule for specific dates. - 2.
 All assignments submitted after the deadline will receive a penalty.
 Any submission within the first hour past the deadline is automatically late and loses 20% of the points.
 Any homework submitted after the first hour past the deadline and within 24 hours from the deadline will lose 50% of the points.
 No homework will be accepted after the second calendar day.
 Sudden internet/computer issues do not constitute a reason for receiving an exception, since assignments are open for many days before the deadline.
 This policy applies to any assignment in the course. - 3.
 It is your responsibility to verify that the submission has been successful.
 Do not procrastinate, since unforeseen circumstances may occur (computer problems, illness, Canvas not working, etc.).
 Check the deadline of the assignment submission and make sure you adhere to it.
-Students agree that by taking this course all required assignments would be reviewed for textual similarity by Turnitin.com for the detection of plagiarism.
-All submitted assignments will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers; students agree is a source of the source of source papers; student agree is a source of the source names will never be stored in the Turnitin database.
+Students agree that by taking this course all required assignments would be reviewed for textual similarity by Turnitin.com for the detection of plagiarism as well as AI detector sites.
+All submitted assignments will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism of such papers; student names will never be stored in the Turnitin database.
 Use of the Turnitin.com service is subject to the terms of use agreement posted on the Turnitin.com site.